renuka-alai1210/Weaviate-Python-Client/README.md

 # Weaviate is a vector search engine
 Instead of just storing raw data like traditional databases do,Weaviate leverages the power of machine learning(ML) models to vectorize the data.What this means,is that the ML-Models try to understand your data while storing it.
 This allows Weaviate to search, discover and classify similar results in your dataset.
 Simply put, Weaviate is a database that understandas your data.

+It allows you to do the following with any type of unstructured data:

+1.search -
+Weaviate is able to search through your data like Google allows you to search over the web.

+2.Discover -
+Weaviate can answer questions based on your data

+3.Classify -
+Weaviate can classify data from any data source

+4.Predict -
+Weaviate can recommend relations in your data